Wipeout Pulse: Reception

 The game received positive reviews upon release.
 It holds an average score of 82 percent at Metacritic, based on an aggregate of 40 reviews.

 Critics unanimously praised the game's visuals and presentation.
 Jeff Haynes of IGN stated that the game was "Wipeout at its purest", praising the visual presentation of the courses, cities, and other environments.
 Gabe Graziani of GameSpy thought the graphics were beautiful and also commended the design of the tracks.
 Eduardo Zacarias of GameZone stated that Wipeout Pulse was a "very visually pleasing game with some solid visual effects", and also praised the detailed tracks and ships.
 A reviewer from Game Revolution considered the game's level of detail to the tracks and smooth frame rate to be "staggering" on a handheld.
 The reviewer also praised the "meticulously constructed" backdrops and "incredibly styled" presentation.
 Guy Cocker of GameSpot said that the visuals were "superb", though he thought that many aspects were similar to its predecessor, Wipeout Pure.
 A reviewer from Edge described the visuals as "even smoother, brighter, and sharper than Pure's".

 The various aspects of gameplay were mostly praised, although some reviewers criticised the game's repetitiveness and difficulty.
 Tom Bradwell from Eurogamer praised the new "Elimination" mode, stating that it was initially "alarming" and frustrating, but admitted that it "grows to be rather good".
 Cocker enjoyed the new tracks, the difficulty levels, and the promise of downloadable content, although he noted that it had not been made available in the United States at the time of his review.
-Game Revolution's reviewer surmised that Wipeout Pulse was a more refined version of Wipeout Pure, stating that despite all of the solid and reliable gameplay, the game did not revolutionise the series.
+Game Revolutions reviewer surmised that Wipeout Pulse was a more refined version of Wipeout Pure, stating that despite all of the solid and reliable gameplay, the game did not revolutionise the series.
 Regarding general gameplay, Zacarias opined that Wipeout Pulse "doesn't deliver" despite the variety in the game modes and "racetrack front".
 Haynes similarly gave a negative opinion on the gameplay, stating that the repetition of tracks and balance of weapons for the AI was disappointing.
 Graziani criticised the game's difficulty, saying that it was "extremely challenging to the point of being impenetrable for the uninitiated".
 Edges reviewer described the game as simply another installment of Wipeout.